Visibility-Aware Cooperative Tracking with Decentralized LiDAR-Based Aerial Swarms: Spherical Signed Distance Field

 During target tracking, trackers should maintain LOS visibility to the target.
 In visible regions where $\mathcal{V}_r = 1$, the LOS visibility constraints are already satisfied.
 Thus, in practice, we can solely focus on updating the distance fields of invisible areas.
 The updated spherical distances are then used to penalize the tracker's trajectories within these occluded regions, preventing visibility loss.
 The necessary angular clearance around the invisible area can be achieved by inflating the occluded grid when updating the visibility map $\mathcal{V}$.
-Thus, under this updating rule, the definition in Eq.\ref{eqn:ssdf_definition} is reformulated as:
+Thus, under this updating rule, the definition in \eqref{eqn:ssdf_definition} is reformulated as:

-Using this definition, the two-phase algorithm can be applied exclusively to the occluded areas, reducing the computation by skipping updates for visible directions where $\mathcal{V}_r = 1$.
-Although the spherical distance in Eq.\ref{eqn:dr_definition} is truncated, we still refer to the updated distance field $\mathcal{D}_r$ as the "SSDF".
+Using this definition, the update can be applied exclusively to the occluded areas, reducing the computation by skipping updates for visible directions where $\mathcal{V}_r = 1$.
+Although the spherical distance in (\ref{eqn:dr_definition}) is truncated compared to the original definition in (\ref{eqn:ssdf_definition}), we still refer to the updated distance field $\mathcal{D}_r$ as the SSDF to maintain consistency with the terminology in computer graphics literature.
+Throughout the remainder of this paper, SSDF refers to this truncated formulation.